-Essays earning a score of 6 adequately analyze the strategies Marquart uses to characterize the upper Midwest.
+Essays earning a score of 6 adequately analyze how Johnson crafts his denial of the woman's request.
 They develop their position with evidence and explanations that are appropriate and sufficient, referring to the passage explicitly or implicitly.
 The writing may contain lapses in diction or syntax, but generally the prose is clear.

-5 Essays earning a score of 5 analyze the strategies Marquart uses to characterize the upper Midwest.
-The evidence or explanations used may be uneven, inconsistent or limited.
+5 Essays earning a score of 5 analyze how Johnson crafts his denial of the woman's request.
+The evidence or explanations used may be uneven, inconsistent, or limited.
 The writing may contain lapses in diction or syntax, but it usually conveys the student's ideas.